wjzhengsh/blockchain/develop_install.md

 ## Optional: Connect to Hyperledger Fabric instance using the Playground

-To begin developing a business network, use the Hyperledger Composer Playground or your IDE.
+To begin developing a business network, use the Hyperledger Composer playground or your IDE.

-1. To start the Playground, run the following command:
+1. To start the playground, run the following command:

         composer-playground

-    The Playground will open at the following URL: http://localhost:8080/login.
+    The playground opens at the following URL: http://localhost:8080/login.
 The **PeerAdmin@hlfv1** card created in the previous step can be used to deploy a business network.

 ## Starting and stopping Hyperledger Fabric

-There are a set of scripts in the `fabric-tools` directory which control the Hyperledger Fabric instance.
-You can stop and start the runtime using `~/fabric-tools/stopFabric.sh`, and `~/fabric-tools/startFabric.sh`.
+There are a set of scripts in the `fabric-tools` directory, which control the Hyperledger Fabric instance.
+You can stop and start the runtime by using `~/fabric-tools/stopFabric.sh` and `~/fabric-tools/startFabric.sh`.

 The `~/fabric-tools/teardownFabric.sh` will require you to create a new PeerAdmin card when the environment is next started.